 2. Post Consistently

-No matter which platform you use, consistency is key to gaining and maintaining followers.
+No matter which platform you use, consistency is key to gaining and maintaining followers with your church social media strategy.
 Don’t confuse consistency with frequency, though.
 When it comes to online etiquette, stick to these rules of thumb: one Facebook and/or Instagram post per day, and no more than ten tweets each day.

 3. Respond Frequently